Chart Color Schemes

 The level of cultural diversity witnessed in Cooloongup was found to be above average when compared nationally for a number of language and cultural background related metrics

-Cooloongup had a cultural diversity index above average, with 9.2% speaking a language other than English at home and 30.8% born overseas, as of the data from [date substring].
-Christianity was the predominant religion, accounting for 41.2% of Cooloongup's population.
-Notably, the category 'Other' comprised 0.9%, slightly higher than the Greater Perth average of 0.7%.
+Cooloongup showed cultural diversity above average, with 9.2% speaking a language other than English at home and 30.8% born overseas.
+Christianity was the predominant religion, accounting for 41.2%.
+The most notable overrepresentation was in Other, comprising 0.9%, compared to Greater Perth's 0.7%.

 Frequently Asked Questions - Diversity